Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Steelers stats and trends

-- Pittsburgh has six wins against the spread in 14 games this season.

-- Pittsburgh has eclipsed the over/under in 42.9% of its opportunities this year (six times in 14 games with a set point total).
+- Pittsburgh has eclipsed the over/under in 42.9% of its opportunities this year (six times over 14 games with a set point total).

-- Pittsburgh is 3-3 against the spread and 4-2 overall in games when it records more than 21.1 points.
+- When Pittsburgh records more than 21.1 points, it is 3-3 against the spread and 4-2 overall.

 Home and road insights

-- This season, in eight games at home, Kansas City has gone over the total three times.
+- This season, in eight games at home, Kansas City has hit the over three times.

-- This year in away games, Pittsburgh is 3-3 against the spread and 2-4 overall.
+- Pittsburgh is 2-4 overall, and 3-3 against the spread, away from home.

-- In six away games this year, Pittsburgh has gone over the total three times.
+- In three of six away games this year, Pittsburgh has gone over the total.

 Powered by Data Skrive.